metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `args` (List of String) Args to be used in the Container.
 - `bootstrap_from` (Attributes) BootstrapFrom defines a source to bootstrap from. (see [below for nested schema](#nestedatt--spec--bootstrap_from))
 - `command` (List of String) Command to be used in the Container.
-- `connection` (Attributes) Connection defines templates to configure the general Connection object. (see [below for nested schema](#nestedatt--spec--connection))
+- `connection` (Attributes) Connection defines a template to configure the general Connection object.This Connection provides the initial User access to the initial Database.It will make use of the Service to route network traffic to all Pods. (see [below for nested schema](#nestedatt--spec--connection))
-- `database` (String) Database is the initial database to be created by the operator once MariaDB is ready.
+- `database` (String) Database is the name of the initial Database.
 - `env` (Attributes List) Env represents the environment variables to be injected in a container. (see [below for nested schema](#nestedatt--spec--env))
 - `env_from` (Attributes List) EnvFrom represents the references (via ConfigMap and Secrets) to environment variables to be injected in the container. (see [below for nested schema](#nestedatt--spec--env_from))
 - `galera` (Attributes) Replication configures high availability via Galera. (see [below for nested schema](#nestedatt--spec--galera))